-In ten acres of a 100-year-old amenity wood at Inveryne Farm, on a sloping site, somewhat sheltered from the loch, the garden was begun in 1994.
+In ten acres of a 100-year-old amenity wood at Inveryne Farm, on a sloping site, somewhat sheltered from Loch Fyne, the garden was begun in 1994.
 Scrub birches were gradually cleared, bridges installed and amongst rocky outcrops were planted rhododendrons, azaleas, dogwoods, Japanese maples, sorbuses, eucryphias, hydrangeas and more.
-Gunnera, skunk cabbage, primulas and rodgersias cling to the banks of the burn and ferns provide the backdrop for our growing shrubs.
+Gunnera, primulas and rodgersias cling to the banks of the burn and ferns provide the backdrop for our growing shrubs.
 Storms have varied its character and created features, and it is still a work in progress.
 Spring and autumn colour and an interest in varied vistas and textures of bark and leaf inspire us.

 Approximately six miles north of Tighnabruaich towards Kilfinan on the B8000.
 After turning right at the crossroads at Millhouse, follow the road past the turning to Ardmarnock, over the little bridge at the bottom of the hill.
 The next track on the left is unpaved and leads to Inveryne.

 Please park at the red-roofed barn.